nforeroba/portfolioNFB/nfb_portafolio_web/content/_index.md

     id: blog
     content:
       title: "Recent Posts"
-      subtitle: "Thoughts on AI, technology, science and more"
+      subtitle: "Thoughts and tutorials on AI, technology, science and more!"
       count: 0
       filters:
         folders: